Twicefred/Writing/Cozy Detective/Detective Story.md

 **When a dead body is discovered in the dining room of a vast country mansion, detective Robert Rizzolini is called to the scene to investigate.
 Using his second-to-none powers of deduction, he cracks the case.**

-**I originally wrote this as a weird pornographic detective pastiche, but I ended up cutting out all the horny bits.
-Something about sex scenes and murder mystery doesn't quite satisfy me.**

 # Chapter 1

 Maximilian Morganstein closed the front door behind him.
 Home at last.
 The entry hall was dark, save for a sliver of moonlight shining through the stained glass windows.
 It was enough for Maximilian's keen feline eyes, and he strode quietly through to the great hall just adjacent.